Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Results

 \subsubsection{S2 Solution}

-The proposed algorithm, PTAViT3D that consumes time series of S2A imagery, is very practical in that it can tackle sparse cloud coverage.
-This removes the need for labour intensive manual cloud masking.
-In practice we do not observe variation of performance (during inference) with up to 20\% tolerance in cloud coverage.

 Here, we show two qualitative examples of inference, on a time series of 13 S2A tiles.
-These where source by requesting cloud coverage tolerance up to 10\% for the whole scene.
-The model used is the ePaddocks final product PTAViT3D trained on S2 time series of inputs.
-In Fig. \ref{herecomescloud} we show inference on a zoomed in area that has partially clouded images.
-In Fig \ref{WhenItsClear} we show the same 3D algorithm applied to clear time series of S2A.
+These where sourced by requesting cloud coverage tolerance up to 10\% for the whole scene.
+In figures Fig.~\ref{ptavit3d_cloud_demo} and Fig.~\ref{herecomescloud} we show inference on a zoomed in area that has partially clouded images.
 By visual inspection of the predictions in these two cases, we see that there is no visible effect of the partially clouded areas on the predictions masks.
 We note that this is in stark contrast with the work of \citep{9150690} where the Authors there used also time series of input images into their spatio-temporal modeling: they report performance degradation in areas obscured by cloud.
 This can potentially be attributed in their treatment of time series of S2 images as well as the small number of time instances (they used three instances).
 In their work they consume time series via concatenation of the input images along the channel dimension, i.e. there is no explicit 3D structure into the deep learning modeling approach.

 In comparison with our previous work \citep{WALDNER2020111741,rs13112197}, where we were aggregating (averaging) predictions across various dates to achieve consensus, the proposed work here, removes significant overhead and compute, by avoiding sourcing, storing and averaging the predicted results.
 It also performs better (Fig. \ref{compare_all_models}, Table \ref{tab:evaluation_metrics}, comparison with the FracTAL baseline \citealt[][see also \citealt{Tetteh2023}]{rs13112197}) due to utilizing the correlation between various time instances of the same areas something that is not possible at the consensus level which is a post processing step.